This blog post will take you through the automated tools for filtering and rebasing.

 To automatically apply a control filter, you should do the following:

-- Select the output(s) and go to Insert > Filter > Combo Box Filters or List Box Filters.
+- Select the output(s) and go to Insert > Filter > Combo Box (Drop-Down) Filters on an Output or List Box Filters on an Output.
 We will choose a list box.

 - Next, choose the single-response variables you wish to use for the filter.
 Here I have chosen 'D1 – Age' and 'D3 – Gender'.
 Note that for each question selected, a separate control box will be created.